 To deliver your points effectively, it is worth structuring your conversation.
 You might want to “number” your points out loud by saying “Firstly”, “My first point is”.
 During the conversation, you know where you are and intend to go.
 Refer back to what has been said and elaborate.
 Or move to the next points.

 Here, the Moore’s elevator test could help.
-Canvas or user story mapping can foster more efficient and effective communication.
+Persona canvas or User story mapping can foster more efficient and effective communication.
 Visualization is also worth mentioning.
-It helps reduce misunderstandings in product communication, because we can get immediate and better feedback of the understanding.
+It helps reduce misunderstandings in product communication because we can get immediate and better feedback on the understanding.

 Ask open-ended questions to enhance communication in Scrum team

 Open-ended questions encourage discussion.
 They require more than a simple one-word answer like “Yes” or “No”.
-Asking open-ended questions are useful, especially when meeting a Product Owner.
 You might want to phrase questions in an open-ended way by adding “why”.
 It helps open conversational choices.
 This is a way to enquire about the reasoning behind what the Product Owner is saying.
-This kind of question, which is also called powerful question, is a good way for the Scrum Master to facilitate the events and support the team as well as remind people of agreements and time boxes.
+This kind of question, which is also called powerful questions, is a good way for the Scrum Master to facilitate the events and support the team as well as remind people of agreements and time boxes.

 It is worth noting that though Scrum is lightweight, it is hard to master.
 This is universally recognized and one should keep this in mind, especially when times get tough.
 It is understandable if one feels disheartened when experiencing difficulties adopting Scrum.
 Keep going is the answer.
 One should also keep learning and getting a positive error culture.

 Hopefully, these tips to improve communication in Scrum team will make the ride less bumpy.